elixir-lang/elixir/docs/1_introduction.md

     iex> 10 / 2
     5.0

 Notice `10 / 2` returned a float `5.0` instead of an integer.
-This is expected, in Elixir, the operator `/` always returns a float.
+This is expected, in Elixir the operator `/` always returns a float.
 In case you want to do integer division or get the division remainder, you can invoke the `div` and `rem` functions:

     iex> div(10, 2)
     5